Get answers to frequently asked questions

 What are the responsibilities of a Fellow?

 Throughout the 10-month fellowship, each team works closely with their clinical partner, meeting various milestones aligned with the Biodesign framework.
-Everyone on the team is expected to contribute equally to the team project.
+Everyone on the team is expected to contribute their unique expertise and share equally in the work of the team project.

 In addition to team-based project work, fellows contribute to the broader HealthTech community by serving as project coaches in the Anatomy of Innovation course and mentors in the Junior HealthTech Fellowship program.
 Fellows also participate in regular workshops, mentorship sessions, and collaborative cohort activities.